PREVENTING AND RESPONDING TO ABUSE AND NEGLECT POLICY

 • Report to the relevant authority or agency when required;

-It is the role of managers of the service to:
+It is the role of managers to:

 • Provide active support to staff to create an appropriate service culture in accordance with the policy;